paulsengroup/modle/README.md

 Running a simulation with default settings only requires two input files:

-- A [chrom.sizes file](https://software.broadinstitute.org/software/igv/chromSizes) with the list of chromosomes to be simulated
+- A [chrom.sizes](https://software.broadinstitute.org/software/igv/chromSizes) file with the list of chromosomes to be simulated
-- A [BED file]((https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bed-format)) with the list of extrusion barriers to include as part of the simulation
+- A [BED file](https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bed-format) with the list of extrusion barriers to include as part of the simulation

-Input files using common compression formats (e.g. Bzip2, Gzip, LZ4, xz/LZMA or zstd) are supported.
+Input files using common compression formats (namely Bzip2, Gzip, LZ4, xz/LZMA and zstd) are supported.

 The extrusion barrier BED file should have at least the first 6 columns defined (i.e. chrom, start, end, name, score and strand.
 See [bedtools docs](https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bed-format) for more details).